Consensys/doc.goquorum/docs/Concepts/Privacy/PrivacyEnhancements.md

 1. User pushing a private transaction from Node A private for Node B

-    * The transaction payload will include the `PrivacyFlag` with value `1` for PP and `3` for PSV contract
+    * The transaction payload will include the `PrivacyFlag` with value `1` for PP, `2` for MPP and `3` for PSV contract (& also `mandatoryFor` for MPP contracts)

 1. Node A GoQuorum reading the `PrivacyFlag` runs an EVM transaction simulation to gather all the affected contracts and the ACOTH(s) associated to contract accounts.
 For PSV transactions, it also calculates an execution hash (Merkle root) from all the affected contracts resulting from the transaction simulation.

-1. Node A GoQuorum pushes the transaction payload, `PrivacyFlag`, ACOTHs (& the Merkle root for PSV) to Node A Tessera.
+1. Node A GoQuorum pushes the transaction payload, `PrivacyFlag`, ACOTHs (& `mandatoryFor` for MPP or the Merkle root for PSV) to Node A Tessera.

 1. Node A Tessera generates proofs (secure hashes) for the ACOTHs and use them to validate that the originating party has access to all relevant transactions.
+In addition for MPP it verifies mandatory recipients against the list in each of ACOTH(the list should at the minimum include all mandatory recipients against each ACOTH).
-In addition for PSV it would also verify the participants list against the list in each of the ACOTH transactions (as in PSV transactions the recipient list is shared across all nodes party to the transaction).
+For PSV it would verify the participants list against the list in each of the ACOTH transactions (as in PSV transactions the recipient list is shared across all nodes party to the transaction).
 If the list doesn't match it will return failure on `/send` to Node A GoQuorum.

-1. Node A Tessera pushes to Node B Tessera the encrypted payload, ACOTH <-> proofs (secure hash) mappings (for PSV transaction it will also push the `privateFor` list and Merkle root).
+1. Node A Tessera pushes to Node B Tessera the encrypted payload, ACOTH <-> proofs (secure hash) mappings (for MPP it will also push `mandatoryFor` and for PSV transaction it will also push the `privateFor` list and Merkle root).

-1. Node B Tessera computes and compares proofs (secure hash) from Node A Tessera (for PSV it also verifies participants list of ACOTHs against the `privateFor` list).
+1. Node B Tessera computes and compares proofs (secure hash) from Node A Tessera (for MPP it also verifies mandatory recipients & for PSV it also verifies participants list of ACOTHs against the `privateFor` list).

 1. Node B Tessera returns a SUCCESS response to Node A Tessera - even if the compute and compare mismatched